Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmFirewallApplicationRule.md

 ### -TargetFqdn
 Specifies a list of domain names filtered by this rule.
-"*" is accepted only as first character of an entry in this list.
-When used, "*" matches any number of characters. (e.g. "*msn.com" will match msn.com and all its subdomains)
+The asterik character, '*', is accepted only as the first character of an FQDN in the list.
+When used, the asterik matches any number of characters. (e.g. '*msn.com' will match msn.com and all its subdomains)

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]